RonanC/Countdown-Letters-Game-Solver/README.md

 # Countdown-Letters-Game-Solver
-A Python script that solves the Countdown letters game, and a readme explaining how the solver works.

 ### Student name: Ronan Connolly
 #### Student number: G00274374

-# Countdown Letters Game Solver
+A Python script that solves the Countdown letters game, and a readme explaining how the solver works.

 Insert introduction here.
-This gist is just an example of how you might layout your submission.
-Please change it to suit your needs.

 ## Background
 The first task I completed as part of this project was to Google "countdown letters game solver".